nktice/AMD-AI/SallyAIRiddle.md

 TheBloke/dolphin-2.1-mistral-7B-GPTQ - [fail]
 `"[...]
 She has 2 sisters.[...]"`

+TheBloke_dolphin-2.5-mixtral-8x7b-GGUF - [pass]
+`"Factual answer: 1
+Explanation: The factual answer is that Sally only has one sister, herself.
+She doesn't count as a "sister" to her own self in this context.
+So the number of siblings she has (3 brothers and 1 sister) equals the total number of sisters each brother has combined (2)."`

 TheBloke_GodziLLa-30B-GPTQ - [fail]
 [ various answers, does sometiems say it doesn't understand or needs more info. ]